 - Green Onions - Only the green tops of the green onions, also called spring onion tops, keep this low FODMAP.

-- Garlic Infused Olive Oil - Use an option that doesn’t have garlic pieces in it.
+- Garlic Infused Olive Oil - Toasting the bread in garlic oil adds flavor to the bread.
 I love this certified low FODMAP brand from Amazon, or there is an option at Trader Joe’s.

 - Dairy Free Butter - If you do not have this on hand, you can use more garlic oil or try avocado oil.
-It is used to fry the veggies.
+It is used to saute the veggies.

 - Chicken Stock - Use a low FODMAP chicken broth option or a homemade stock.
 Another option is a low FODMAP chicken soup base with boiling water.